ebatty/MathToolsforNeuroscience/README.md

-# Mathematical Tools for Neuroscientists
+# Mathematical Tools for Neuroscientists (Neuro 212 at Harvard)

 Description